WindhoverLabs/juicer/README.md

 ```

 This can be useful for extracting data from object files such as static variables that are assigned at build time and whose
 contents are stored in the elf symbols table.
-For an example of this see the "query_symbols.py"  script under the this repo.
+For an example of this see the "query_symbols.py"  script under this repo.

 To learn more about the different ELF sections and how they're structured, there is a copy of the ELF standard under the docs directory on the repo.